Quantum fields from global propagators on asymptotically Minkowski and extended de Sitter spacetimes: Introduction and summary of results

-Before discussing this in a more specific setup, let us point out the main difficulty in adapting this strategy to the construction of two-point functions.
-Although one could fairly easily define a pair of operators $\Lambda^\pm$ satisfying the Hadamard condition \eqref{eq:hadamard1} by taking the difference of two adequately chosen inverses of $P$, one would not expect the positivity condition $\Lambda^\pm\geq 0$ to hold apart from exceptional cases (even though under quite general assumptions it is actually possible to get this way $\Lambda^+ + \Lambda^-\geq0$, cf. \cite{positive}).
+Before introducing any details of the setup, let us point out the main difficulty in adapting this strategy to the construction of two-point functions.
+Although one could fairly easily define a pair of operators $\Lambda^\pm$ satisfying the Hadamard condition \eqref{eq:hadamard1} by taking the difference of two adequately chosen inverses of $P$, one would not expect the positivity condition $\Lambda^\pm\geq 0$ to hold apart from exceptional cases (even though under quite general assumptions it is actually possible to get this way $\Lambda^+ + \Lambda^-\geq0$, see \cite{positive}).
 One possible alternative is to define $\Lambda^\pm$ by specifying its asymptotic data, in terms of which positivity can be hoped to be realized explicitly.
 In fact, this strategy has already been successfully applied indeed in the case of the conformal wave equation on a class of asymptotically flat spacetimes \cite{Mo1,Mo2,characteristic} (see also \cite{BJ,DMP1,DMP2} for other classes of spacetimes), where one can consider as data at future null infinity the characteristic Cauchy data for a conformally rescaled metric.
-Recent advances show also that one can define Hadamard states for some asymptotically flat spacetimes using tools from scattering theory \cite{GW4}.
-An additional important motivation for this point of view is that in QFT one is interested in constructing two-point functions with specific global or asymptotic properties (including symmetries): this has been a very active field of study recently \cite{BJ,DD,DMP1,Mo1,sanders2} and is still the subject of many conjectures.
+Recent advances also show that one can define Hadamard states for asymptotically static spacetimes using tools from scattering theory \cite{GW4}.
+An additional important motivation for this point of view is that in QFT one is interested in constructing two-point functions with specific global or asymptotic properties (including symmetries): this has been a very active field of study recently \cite{BJ,DD,DMP1,Mo1,sanders2} and is still the subject of many conjectures \cite{KW}.

 In the present paper we consider the (rescaled, see below) wave operator $P$ on asymptotically Min\-ko\-wski spacetimes and the Klein-Gordon operator $\hat P_X$ on a class of asymptotically de Sitter spacetimes.
-Asymptotic data of solutions will be realized by regarding solutions as conormal distributions of a certain type, and then global inverses of $P$ and $\hat P_X$ (also called propagators) will serve us to construct the associated \emph{Poisson operators}, i.e. the maps that assign to given asymptotic data the corresponding solution.
+Asymptotic data of solutions will be realized by regarding solutions as conormal distributions of a certain type, and then global inverses of $P$ and $\hat P_X$ (also called propagators) will serve us to construct the associated \emph{Poisson operators}, i.e.~the maps that assign to given asymptotic data the corresponding solution.